Skip to content

 }

-let config = parseJson(res.value)
+let config = try parseJson(res.value)

-// Run tasks concurrently
+// Run tasks concurrently when order doesn't matter

 spawn for task in tasks {